mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 >title="About offer attributes"
 >abstract="With offer attributes, you can associate key value pairs with the offer for reporting and analysis purposes."

+>[!CONTEXTUALHELP]
+>id="ajo_decisioning_offer_attributes"
+>title="Offer attributes"
+>abstract="With offer attributes, you can associate key value pairs with the offer for reporting and analysis purposes."

 To create an **offer**, follow these steps:

 1. Click **[!UICONTROL Create offer]**, then select **[!UICONTROL Personalized offer]**.